Rock Radio Heaven (K)

 Stations: KOL, KJR, KHR-FM, KBSG, KHIT, KSPL, KYYX Seattle, WLS, WCFL Chicago, KNEW (later known as KJRB) Spokane (PD)

-Also known as: His birth name was Jerry King
+Also known as: Birth name was Jerry King

 Notes: Billed himself as "the nice man on the radio."
 Part of a superb lineup that made KJR-AM a Top 40 powerhouse in the '60s.
 Died at age 67.